-The Malleable Iron Range Company, also known as Monarch, was an appliance manufacturer that operated from 1896 to 1985.
-Although the company was successful for numerous decades, it eventually closed due to the changing economy.
-Its use of asbestos also led to a string of mesothelioma lawsuits and asbestos-related claims.
+The Malleable Iron Range Company, also known as Monarch, was an appliance manufacturer that operated from 1896 to 1985 and was associated with asbestos use.
+The company eventually closed due to the changing economy, but its asbestos use led to a string of mesothelioma lawsuits and asbestos-related claims.

 If you or a loved one were diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be entitled to substantial compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.